Southeast Alaska Conservation Council is hiring!

 Our city is famous for its rainy and sometimes gray coastal climate, and is only accessible by air travel or the state ferry system, which are considerations for those contemplating a relocation from the Lower 48.

-Desired Start Date: As soon as possible but no later than April 26, 2021.
+Desired Start Date: As soon as possible.

 To Apply: Please submit your resume, a cover letter, and a list of three references (including at least one direct supervisor), and a less than 1,500 word writing sample, all in a single PDF to Admin@SEACC.org